Carpenter Brut: Leather Terror (2022)

 Hueso had suggested that a new Carpenter Brut album may be released by the end of 2020 "at the very earliest."
 On May 19, 2021, he announced on Twitter that Leather Terror would be out early 2022, which was later dated for release on April 1, 2022.
 The album involves a "reinvention" of Carpenter Brut and taking the music "on a darker path."
 It is a continuation of the Leather Teeth trilogy and involves a story of "a character who wants to take revenge on the cheerleader who’s been making fun of him 'serial killer style'."
 The album includes 12 tracks, with a North American and European tour to follow.
-Hueso described one track off the album as "really long, really violent, and which will have much more of a black metal vibe to it.
+Hueso described one track of the album as "really long, really violent, and which will have much more of a black metal vibe to it.
 The ending will go on for about five minutes and will consist of only blast beats."
 Hueso suggested Ben Koller of Converge would perform on the track.